 Reductionist studies are like the trees in a forest.
 I believe that holistic studies allow us to make some sense of the trees by allowing us to see the forest.
 Dr. Campbell and his colleagues have stepped out from among the trees in order to get a clearer picture of the forest.

 Those of us interested in nutrition and health need to do the same.

 Once done, more and more researchers, dietitians and physicians will begin to see that the picture clearly shows that a WFPB diet combined with reasonable exercise is the best way to prevent and treat chronic disease.

 Dominic Marro is a registered dietician certified dietician and nutritionist.
-He is graduate from the CNS/eCornell plant-based nutrition program and you can find more information on his website, wholefoodplantbasedrd.com.
+He is graduate from the Certificate Program in Plant-Based Nutrition and you can find more information on his website, wholefoodplantbasedrd.com.